After Dinner Mints Recipe makes delightful and delicious mints made from scratch like Grandma used to make.

 To test it for accuracy, place the bulb of your thermometer in the pot you are going to use making sure the bulb in in the water and not touching the sides of the pan.

-pan.
 Bring it to a full rolling boil.

 If the boiling point is off a degree or two, adjust your candy finished temperature accordingly, up or down.

 If you chose to color your mints add the colorant, drop the colorant on the batch just before you start to pull the candy.

 You might want to wear food handling gloves to keep the colorant off your fingers.

 You can also drop the pure peppermint oil on the candy at this stage instead of in the syrup as shown above.

 Fold the candy over a few times and knead the candy until the peppermint and colors are blended before you start to pull it.